IQTLabs/SkyScan/ml-model/aws-notes.md

 ### Starting up the server

 1. `cd ~/SkyScan-Private/ml-model/`
+1. `docker-compose build` If it is the first time or if you have new code
 1. `docker-compose up`

+If you **stop** the AWS instance while the container is running, the container should automatically start back up again when you **start** the instance the next time.

 ### Copying Media to EC2
 Before you can write you will need to set the directories to by owned by the Ubuntu user: ` sudo chown -R ubuntu:ubuntu *`